Nugetinc/Apple-Arcade/README.md

-# 🍏 Apple Arcade Sideloading Repository
+# 🍏 Apple Arcade Repository

 Welcome to **Apple Arcade** – a collection of Apple Arcade games for sideloading, curated and maintained by **@excellenteggboi**!
 This repo is aimed at providing an easy way to sideload your favorite Apple Arcade games onto your devices.
 Whether you’re looking to play on a device without a subscription or test apps on different devices, this collection has got you covered.